focardozom/focardozom/README.md

 I co-founded Figure 01, a venture committed to enabling communities and organizations to assess and amplify the impact of their interventions.
 Operating primarily in Colombia, Figure 01 has contributed to numerous global program evaluations.
 Learn more about our mission and projects [here](https://www.figura01.com).

 ## Workshops 🚧
-I regularly develop and present workshops 🏫 aimed at introducing innovative techniques and tools for community and organizational development.
+I regularly develop and present workshops aimed at introducing innovative techniques and tools for community and organizational development.
 These resources are freely available for adaptation and use, accessible via [my workshops website](https://focardozom.github.io/workshops/).

 Thank you for your interest in my work!
 If you have any questions or would like to collaborate, please feel free to reach out.
 I am always open to new ideas and opportunities.
-Let's connect! 🤝

 [Contact me](mailto:foc9@miami.edu)